 Based upon the proposed expenditures and the revenue projected, we recommended no change in fees for the water utility.
 The cash balance in this utility is sufficient to respond to unknown conditions and there are no identified long-term capital needs that require the continued building of cash reserves.
-Last year the Council lowered the base rate for water by \$5.00 per month to \$10.24 per month.
-That revenue reduction, combined with reduce usage due to Hurricane Florence, necessitated an appropriation of \$95,887 from the cash reserves in the Water Fund.
+In FY19, the Council lowered the base rate for water by \$5.00 per month to \$10.24 per month.
+In April, 2020 the Council increased the base rate to \$13.24 per month.
+The increase in April was prior to adoption of the FY21 budget.
+For FY21, the rate of \$13.24 will remain unchanged.

 The sewer fund is not as fiscally strong as the water fund.
 However, we also recommend no change to the fees for the sewer utility.
-The Council kept this rate unchanged for FY20.
-In FY21 the Council may need to consider a rate adjustment if current consumption, revenue and expense trends continue.
-According to the Bureau of Labor Statistics, the consumer price index has increased only 1.5% over last year.
+The Council kept this rate unchanged for FY21.
+In FY22 the Council may need to consider a rate adjustment if current consumption, revenue and expense trends continue.
+According to the Bureau of Labor Statistics, the consumer price index has increased 2.1% over last year.